Bill

 AI Summary

-This bill strengthens animal cruelty laws and consumer protections for pet purchases.
-It mandates that the Department of Law Enforcement (FDLE) will maintain a public online registry of individuals convicted of animal cruelty offenses, including their names, aliases, dates of birth, race, counties of conviction, charges, case numbers, dispositions, identifying marks, tattoos, and booking photographs, with clerks of court and detention facilities required to provide this information to the FDLE.
-For pet sales, the bill extends the timeframe for consumers to seek remedies for animals sold as unfit for purchase from 14 days to 30 days for illness or disease, and from 1 year to 1 year for congenital or hereditary disorders, while also expanding the consumer's options to include a refund of the purchase price, sales tax, and any accrued interest and fees, or an exchange for a new animal, along with reimbursement for reasonable veterinary costs, including emergency services, and requiring pet dealers to terminate any financing agreements without penalty.
-Pet dealers must now disclose all financing terms before a sale, provide consumers with copies of all prior medical records for the animal, and retain these records for at least seven years; the definition of a "pet dealer" is revised to include those selling more than three litters or 30 animals per year, excluding non-profit entities that don't buy from breeders or brokers.
-Furthermore, the bill introduces a new section requiring the Department of Business and Professional Regulation to develop and post voluntary best management practices for dog breeding, covering areas like care, feeding, housing, health, enrichment, selling, and recordkeeping, and to provide online guidance for consumers on identifying breeders following these practices and information on reporting animal cruelty.
-Violations of these pet sale provisions are now considered unfair or deceptive trade practices, subject to penalties.
+This bill strengthens animal cruelty laws and consumer protections for pet purchases by requiring the Department of Law Enforcement (FDLE) to create a public online registry of individuals convicted of animal cruelty offenses, including their names, birth dates, race, conviction details, and identifying marks, with clerks of court and detention facilities obligated to provide this information to the FDLE.
+It also significantly revises consumer rights when purchasing animals from pet dealers, extending the timeframe for consumers to seek remedies for animals found unfit for purchase due to illness, disease, or congenital/hereditary disorders to 30 days for illness and one year for disorders, and requiring pet dealers to disclose all financing terms upfront, provide medical records before sale, and prohibits waivers that strip consumers of their rights.
+Furthermore, the bill expands the definition of a "pet dealer" to include those selling more than three litters or 30 animals annually, mandates that pet dealers retain sales records for seven years, and clarifies that violations are considered unfair business practices subject to penalties.
+Finally, it establishes a new section requiring the Department of Business and Professional Regulation to develop voluntary best management practices for dog breeders covering care, operations, and breeding, and to provide public guidance on selecting breeders and identifying animal cruelty.

 Committee Categories